Visual Studio 2013 Update 3 Release Notes

 One of the top feature requests from our users across various forums has been the ability to customize test plans and test suites to suit your testing needs.

 With Update 3 for Team Foundation Server 2013, it is now possible to add custom fields and workflows to test plans and test suites.
 For example, add an extra field to identify the reviewer for a test plan, or add a field for the test type to know if the test suite is for regression or functional tests.
-Also, you can change the default values for the state field to fit your process better.
+In addition, you can change the default values for the state field to further improve your process.

 For more information, see: Configure features after a TFS upgrade.